 Depending on the instructions we receive from you, we may pass your data to other professional advisers to enable us to provide advice most suited to your circumstances.
 Usually, this would be referrals to accountants, solicitors, tax advisers and sometimes to specialist advisers in the financial and insurance industry where you may benefit from the expertise of such third parties.
 We, and any third party specialist advisers to whom we introduce you, will pass your data to product providers, lenders and investment managers when you agree to make an investment, purchase or amend policies or mortgages.

-We may also share your personal information if the make-up of Lighthouse Group Plc changes in the future:
+We may also share your personal information if the make-up of The Tavistock Partnership Ltd. changes in the future:

 - We may choose to sell, transfer, or merge parts of our business, or our assets.
 Or we may seek to acquire other businesses or merge with them.